University Parks: History

 Part of the land on which the Parks is located had been used for recreation for a long time, and it formed part of the University Walks said to have been used by Charles II to walk his dog in 1685.
 The land originally belonged to Merton College, and in 1853/1854, the University of Oxford purchased 20 acre from Merton College to build the parks.
 Over an eleven-year period a total of 91 acre of land was eventually acquired.
 A portion of this land (4 acres) was set aside for the University Museum which was built between 1855 and 1860.
 Between 1912 and early 1950s, a further portion was used to build the Science Area, so the current site measures around 74 acre.

-The Parks was laid out in 1864, and the work supervised by William Baxter who was later appointed the first superintendent of the parks in 1866.
+The Parks was laid out in 1864, and the work was supervised by William Baxter, who was later appointed the first superintendent of the parks in 1866.
 Parts of the Parks were designated to be used for sports and recreational purposes.
 25 acres of the land had been set aside as the University Cricket Grounds, and the cricket pavilion was built in 1881.
 The Parks is also used for other sports such as rugby football, hockey, lacrosse, tennis and croquet.
 The rest of The Parks was designed as an arboretum, and the first trees were planted in 1865.
 A number of other features have been added over the years.

 Dan Winter has been superintendent of the Parks since 2017, replacing Walter Sawyer.

 Since August 2020, Michelle Cooper has taken over as acting superintendent.

 A 5 km parkrun event launched on 5 February 2022 in University Parks.
 University Parks parkrun takes place at 9am every Saturday morning, starting at the Tentorium in the centre of the Parks.